Who Was Ted Bundy?

-Theodore "Ted" Bundy started life as his mother's secret shame.
-Eleanor Cowell was twenty-two years old and unmarried when she had her son Theodore, which scandalized her deeply religious parents.
+Ted Bundy was born in Burlington, Vermont on November 24, 1946, starting life as his mother's secret shame.
+Eleanor Cowell was 22 years old and unmarried when she had her son Theodore, which humiliated her deeply religious parents.
 She delivered the child at a home for unwed mothers in Vermont and later brought her son to her parents in Philadelphia.
 To hide the fact he was an illegitimate child, Bundy was raised as the adopted son of his grandparents and was told that his mother was his sister.
 Eleanor moved with Ted to Tacoma, Washington, a few years later.
 In 1951, she married Johnnie Bundy and the couple had several children together.
 From all appearances, Bundy grew up in a content, working-class family.

 While a student at the University of Washington, Bundy fell in love with a wealthy, pretty young woman from California.
 She had everything that he wanted: money, class, and influence.
 He was devastated by their breakup.
 Many of his later victims resembled his college girlfriend—attractive students with long, dark hair.
 His killings also usually followed a gruesome pattern.
 He often raped his victims before beating them to death.

 He graduated from University of Washington with a degree in psychology in 1972 and had been accepted to law school in Utah.
 By the mid 1970s, Bundy had transformed himself, becoming more outwardly confident and active in social and political matters.
 Bundy even got a letter of recommendation from the Republican governor of Washington after working on his campaign.